 Assets Useful Lives

-Vehicles 4-6 years

-Building and improvements 20 years
+Building and improvements 15 - 39 years

-Computer software 3-10 years

-Machinery and equipment 3-20 years
+Equipment 3 - 10 years

 Because of their spending measurement focus, expenditure recognition for governmental fund types is limited to exclude amounts represented by non-current liabilities.
 Since they do not affect net current assets, such long-term amounts are not recognized as governmental fund type expenditures or fund liabilities.
 They are instead reported as liabilities in the financial statements of the County.